Love it.

 Can I use a credit card?

-Could I have a receipt, please?
+May I have the receipt, please?

 [Tokyo: Seasonal Temperatures & Outfit Tips]